Chicken Pretzel Schnitzel for Oktoberfest

 by Lora Wiley-Lennartz

-I used chicken breast for the schnitzel.
-However, you can easily substitute veal, pork or turkey.
-Whatever your preference or whatever meat you choose, this recipe is finished in a jiffy.
+I’m giving schnitzel the pretzel treatment and marrying Austrian and Bavarian flavors in one dish.
+This schnitzel features chicken breast.
+However, you can easily substitute veal, pork, or turkey.
 The pretzels are crushed in a blender or food processor and substituted for breadcrumbs in coating the schnitzel.

-Chicken pretzel schnitzel goes perfectly with the above mentioned Bavarian sauerkraut.
+Chicken pretzel schnitzel goes perfectly with the above-mentioned Bavarian sauerkraut.
 The kraut recipe also comes together quickly.
 You could make both recipes together in under an hour.

 Chicken Pretzel Schnitzel